efarraro/krumit/_items/ViperSting.md

 ---

 EN_name: "Viper's Sting"
-EN_description: "After you attack, apply poison (2)"
+EN_description: "After you attack, poison (2) your opponent"
 EN_flavor: "'The bite lingers long after the tooth has gone...' - Excerpt from the memoir of Ludlow 'Snake-food' Gabblesnoz. "
 tile_id: ViperSting
 cost: 2